 - Download and Open.
 Download the full sequence from NCBI and opens it.
 If multiple sequences are selected, they will all open (if the same sequence is listed several times, only one copy of the sequence is downloaded and opened). - Download and Save.
 Download the full sequence from NCBI and save it.
 When you click the button, there will be a save dialog letting you specify a folder to save the sequences.
 If multiple sequences are selected, they will all open (if the same sequence is listed several times, only one copy of the sequence is downloaded and opened). - Open at NCBI.
 Opens the corresponding sequence(s) at GenBank at NCBI.
 Here is stored additional information regarding the selected sequence(s).
-The default Internet browser is used for this purpose.
+The default Internet browser is used for this purpose. - Open structure.

-• Open structure.
 If the HSP sequence contain structure information, the sequence is opened in a text view or a 3D view.
+Note that the 3D view has special system requirements, see section 1.3.